-Box the ends: Pinch the bottom corners together – making sure the seams line up – measure 1-1/2″ from corner, and stitch across the end.
-Do this to both sides.
+With the bag still turned inside out, pinch the bottom corners together making sure the seams line up.
+Measure 1-1/2″ from the tip and draw a line.
+Stitch on the line, making sure to backstitch at the beginning and the end.
+Do this to both corners.
 Trim the seam to 1/4″.

-Box the ends for the lining the same as you did for the outside panels and turn the lining inside out.
+Box the ends for the lining the same as you did for the outside panels and turn the lining so that the right sides are facing out.
 Your lining piece will now look like this:

-Place lining fabric inside the outside panels with right sides together.
-Place straps between the rights sides of fabric on each side.
-Straps should be 3″ in from the side edge.
+Place the lining inside the outside panels with right sides together.
+The handles should be between the lining and the outer panels so you can’t see them.
 Pin everything together really well.

 Sew around the top of the bag 1/2″ from the edge.
-Leave a 3-4″ opening unstitched so you can turn the bag right sides out.
-(I found it easier to turn with a 4″ opening if using interfacing.)
+Leave a 4″ opening un-stitched so you can turn the bag right side out.
+(Shown below)

 Congratulations!
 You’ve just made a tote bag with a zipper closure.
 Enjoy!